AntonioMartinezFernandez/node-martian-robots/README.md

 - Developed following SOLID principles
 - Developed following Clean Architecture principles
 - The app works with the example proposed in the challenge description
-- Minimum use of third party libraries
+- Coordinates and command length limits stablished as environment variables
-- Unit and integration tests
+- Unit and integration tests (coverage up to 80%)
-- Application run as a REST API
+- Solution implemented as a REST API server
-- Persistence layer implemented with MongoDB and OnMemory
+- Persistence layer implemented with MongoDB and InMemory
 - Shipped with Docker

 Requisites:

-- NodeJS
+- NodeJS >v14.0
-- Docker & Docker compose
+- Docker & Docker Compose

 ## Clone and install project